sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/intro.md

 * Pull data out of the system.

 :::caution Don't ask your users for their SYRF passwords.
-Apps that ask their end users for their SYRF passwords will be banned.
+Apps that directly ask their end users for their SYRF passwords will be banned.
 You should use OAuth to get a SYRF user token if that is your goal.
 :::

 ### Anonymous Authentication
-"Anonymous" (sometimes called "lazy") authentication means that SYRF can't associate a user with any particular email, company or human being.
+"Anonymous" (sometimes called "lazy") authentication means that SYRF can't associate a user with any particular email, company or human being, but we can differentiate between two anonymous users.
+Anonymous authentication doesn't require a password but it does require a unique device Id.

 Imagine the scenario where you only want to search for races near a particular location.
 In that scenario, there shouldn't be a need for someone to put in a username and password, since all events in the SYRF platform are publicly readable.